 At AHS, there’s no evidence that suggests pets adopted in 2020 are being returned at a higher rate.
 In a typical year, our adoption return rates average about 8-10% of all adoptions.
 So far this year, that figure has remained steady — even as restrictions have been lifted and our lives begin to look more like our pre-pandemic normal.

 In fact, the total number of animals surrendered to AHS in 2021 is less than what we’ve seen in previous years.
 Prior to COVID-19, we took in around 550 surrendered animals per month.
 In 2021, that monthly average is 480.
 Review our month-to-month intake and outcome statistics for 2021 (updated through July).

 This reported trend is not evident on a national level either

-The ASPCA recently conducted a survey, and results show that "despite alarmist headlines tied to regional reports of a surge in owner surrenders, this trend is not currently evident on a national level."
+The ASPCA recently conducted a survey, and results show that "despite alarmist headlines tied to regional reports of a surge in surrenders, this trend is not currently evident on a national level."
 Learn more about the ASPCA poll and its findings.